 - Google Analytics – Free: Since 2005, Google Analytics has been a (free) web analytics service built and offered by Google that allows blog owners to track and report on their website traffic.
 Today, it’s just one of the many blogging tools offered inside the overall Google Marketing Platform brand, designed for marketers and advertisers to reach more readers.

-- Twinword Ideas - Free: This free blogging tool from the team at Twinword, gathers keyword data directly from Google and other top search engines, making it more accurate than most other free keyword research tools out there today.
-Leveraging this free tool will help you pick smart topics to write about, that people are already searching for online.
+- Twinword Ideas – Free: This free blogging tool from the team at Twinword, gathers keyword data directly from Google and other top search engines, making it more accurate than most other free keyword research tools out there today.
+Leveraging this free tool will help you pick smart topics to write about (that people are already searching for online) and give you some insights into writing a blog headline that people will actually click on.

 Minimum Extra Tool Costs for Hobby Bloggers: $0